aar-woo/aar-woo/README.md

 ## 🤓 About Me
   * I'm a full stack web developer and I especially like JavaScript.
 I love web development and the problem solving that it requires.
 I enjoy fully immersing myself in a problem and being able to think deeply and creatively on how to solve it.
   * I want to further my technical skills by practicing algorithm problems, learning more about data structures (especially linked lists), and keeping a journal logging the things I learn everyday so I can more legitimately track my progress.
-  * Outside of web development I like to play SpikeBall® with friends!
+  * Outside of web development I like to do indoor rock climbing 🧗!

 ## ⚙️ Skills
   * React.js